ethanimproving/Family-Ideas/Money/Houses/Renovation Skills/Remove Smoking Oder.md

 1. Vinegar: Use a vinegar solution (equal parts vinegar and water) to spray and wipe down the walls.
 This will help neutralize the smoke odor and penetrate porous surfaces.

 2. Dawn dish soap: Create a solution of warm water and a few drops of Dawn dish soap.
 Use a sponge or cloth dampened with this solution to gently scrub the walls, focusing on areas with visible residue or stubborn stains.
 Rinse with clean water afterward.

+# Trisodium phosphate (TSP)

+Trisodium phosphate (TSP) can be an effective cleaner for removing smoke smells from surfaces in a house.
+Here are the steps you can follow to use TSP to remove smoke smell:

+1. **Safety precautions**: Put on protective gloves, safety goggles, and a face mask to protect yourself from the chemicals.

+2. **Dilute TSP**: Follow the instructions on the TSP packaging to mix the appropriate amount of TSP with water in a bucket.
+Usually, a ratio of ==1/2 cup of TSP per gallon of water== is recommended, but it may vary, so check the packaging.

+3. **Preparing the affected areas**: Remove any loose debris or dirt from the surfaces you want to clean.
+Open windows or provide proper ventilation in the area to ensure good airflow.

+4. **Cleaning process**: Dip a sponge or scrub brush into the TSP solution and scrub the affected surfaces thoroughly.
+Pay special attention to walls, ceilings, and other surfaces where smoke odor is present.
+Work in small sections and rinse the sponge or brush regularly in the TSP solution.

+5. **Rinse with clean water**: After cleaning, rinse the surfaces with clean water to remove any remaining TSP residue.
+You can use a separate sponge or cloth soaked in clean water for this purpose.

+6. **Drying**: Allow the surfaces to air dry naturally.
+Opening windows or using fans can help expedite the drying process.

+7. **Repeat if necessary**: For strong smoke odors, you may need to repeat the process in areas that still retain the smell.
+It may take several attempts to completely eliminate the odor.

+Remember to always follow the instructions and safety guidelines provided by the TSP manufacturer.
+Additionally, it's a good idea to test the TSP solution on a small, inconspicuous area first to ensure it doesn't cause any damage or discoloration to the surfaces you're cleaning.